 The Little Hawaii Falls is perhaps the easiest waterfall hike in Hong Kong.
-The waterfall is accessible along the Little Hawaii Trail, that runs between Tseng Lan Shue and Tseung Kwan O Village in the New Territories.
+The waterfall is accessible along the Little Hawaii Trail, which runs between Tseng Lan Shue and Tseung Kwan O Village in the New Territories.

 Although the main waterfall isn’t really visible from the ground, the stream and rapids can be accessed from two levels along the Little Hawaii Trail.
-The ease of the trail also means that it gets quite crowded by families with kids, especially on the weekends.
+The ease of the trail also means that it gets quite crowded with families with kids, especially on the weekends.

 So, if you’re planning on visiting the Little Hawaii Falls, here is a simple guide that will walk you through the trail.

 Map & Elevation Profile

 Click here to open the Little Hawaii Trail map on Google Maps.

 To get to the starting point for Little Hawaii Trail, make your way to the Tseng Lan Shue bus stop on Clear Water Bay Road.

 Once you arrive at the bus stop, trace your steps to the entrance of Wilson Trail Section 3.
 The entrance is located on the side of the road going towards Diamond Hill/Choi Hung.